 4. Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders by Joshua Foer, Dylan Thuras and Ella Morton

-If the dad in your life is a road less traveled kind of guy, Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders will peek his curiosity even if he contests he’s either seen or knows about all of the interesting places and things in the world.
+If the dad in your life is a road less traveled kind of guy, Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders will pique his curiosity even if he contests he’s either seen or knows about all of the interesting places and things in the world.

 The perfect companion book, for his kiddo, is the Atlas Obscura World’s Most Adventurous Kid, allowing dad and his child/children to dream big for their next trip together.